-You will be required to undertake physical tests which assess your level of fitness, strength and manual dexterity, as well as your level of confidence in simulated exercises.
+You will be required to undertake practical tests which assess your level of fitness, and strength, as well as your level of confidence in simulated exercises.

-Tests involved are designed to reflect operational practice and may change from time to time but may include Ladder Climb, Casualty Evacuation, Ladder Lift / Lower Simulation, Enclosed Space, Equipment Assembly, Equipment Carry and Bleep Test.
+Tests involved are designed to reflect operational practice and may change from time to time but may include Ladder Climb, Casualty Evacuation, Ladder Lift / Lower Simulation, Enclosed Space, Equipment Assembly, Equipment Carry and Bleep Test or the Chester Treadmill test and online assessment.

 The film below demonstrates what these tests may involve.